Should I hire different contractors for each trade or one general contractor?

 When Multiple Contractors Make Sense

-For most Ottawa homeowners, the peace of mind, single-point responsibility, and professional coordination that comes with a licensed general contractor outweighs the potential cost savings of managing multiple trades yourself.
+For most Ottawa renovation projects - whether it's a Kanata kitchen, Barrhaven bathroom, or Orleans basement - the peace of mind and single-point accountability of a licensed general contractor outweighs the potential savings of managing multiple contractors yourself.

 Ready to Start Your Project?